Some of the comments that have been made about Smart Charging on the UK A-Class forum: (my comments)

 Most modern cars do not have the electric motors but do use the wasted braking to charge the Battery.
 (How?
 That's rubbish.)

 By fitting an original battery that is bigger than the car needs, and telling the "Smart" alternator to charge it to "say" 80% it leaves 20 space for regenerative braking.
 It works like this, if the alternator sees less than whatever battery voltage is equal to 80% (or whatever has been designed in say 12 volts) then it produces 14.7 volts to charge the battery ASAP but once the battery reaches set figure the alternator backs off and just produces 12.5 volts to run all the ancillaries and trickle charge the battery.
 During engine braking the "Smart" alternator pushes the voltage back up to 14.7 to grab as much waste energy as possible.
 If you want to see this in action set the Media Display to "Engine Data" and watch the voltage reading, 14.7 for a while depending on the state of charge, then it drops to 12. something except when you come off the throttle when its back to 14.7 ish.
 Downhill engine braking gives you the most time to look for it.
 I have not looked during "Wheel braking" to see if our cars do that as well.
-(Nothing to do with the alternator 'seeing' the battery voltage or being'smart', it's the electronics that are 'smart' (or maybe not going by the number of complaints) and tell the alternator what voltage to charge at.
+(Nothing to do with the alternator 'seeing' the battery voltage or being 'smart', it's the electronics that are 'smart' (or maybe not going by the number of complaints) and tell the alternator what voltage to charge at.
 I've seen no indication that the charging voltage 'backs off' to 12.5v when the battery is fully charged, mine and a pal's are always at 14.8-14.9v when the engine is running.
 'Wheel braking' slows the car quicker than decelerating so it will spend less time on the overrun and hence less time with the boosted charge - IF overrun DOES boost the charge which mine and a pal's don't.)

 When I took my car to the dealers in June they replaced the battery under warrenty, presumably because they found that the SOC was not right, i now find that unless the lights are on the voltage during normal driving is 14v+ and during coasting 14.9v, the only time it drops below this is when the engine is stopped when it drops to 12.7v.
 (As mine and a pal's)

 About a week ago I started to get a message on the dash saying 12 volt battery see user manual, spoken to Mercedes me who advised me to leave the car running for about half an hour, next day happened again and then also had a message saying to stop the vehicle and leave running, did that also, the stop start function was also not working at this point, went to the car on Monday and it would not start.
 (If the systems are clever enough to raise warning when the battery is low (as mine does) why aren't they clever enough to boost the charge at that time?
 Mine always shows the full charging voltage, warnings or not, but if you start getting warnings then yes running the engine (normal driving in my case) or putting a charger on will stop them appearing.
 The key point is that you should not need to drive around aimlessly or leave the engine idling when not needed to charge the battery.
-The only time an external charger should be needed is for cars that are very little used and stand fo two or three weeks at a time.)
+The only time an external charger should be needed is for cars that are very little used and stand for two or three weeks at a time.)

 Yes, the 80% point is enough to operate all the cars function, including S/S ….. as long as the battery SOH is at or near a figure determined by the energy management system, which we don’t know.
 Thereafter things stop working and warning messages appear. :) Hence why all the numerous problems with batteries.
 Everything works fine with new batteries, older batteries, even when fully “charged” (but at a lower capacity) don’t work successfully with the smart charging system.
 (As above.)